Create a real-time map

 In general, warm clouds are lower to the ground and absorb moisture through evaporation.
 As they rise, they become colder, and the water vapor condenses into liquid droplets.
 This makes the cloud heavier, so it drops and releases the liquid in the form of precipitation.

 - Turn off the GOES Satellite Imagery layer.
-Turn on the NOAA METAR Wind Speed and Direction layer and change the basemap to Topographic.
+Turn on the Current Weather and Wind Station Data - Stations and Current Weather and Wind Station Data - Buoys layers and change the basemap to Topographic.

 - Does wind speed have any relationship to current precipitation?
 If so, what is it?